Moondevil-ha/solis-smart-charging/README.md

 Code has been utilised from https://github.com/stevegal/solis_control for the API calls to SolisCloud performing the actual programming.

+## Related Projects
+- [Solis API Implementation](link): Uses the SolisCloud API instead of Modbus
+- [Solis Modbus Implementation](link): Uses Modbus TCP instead of the API

+The core window processing logic is identical between both implementations, only the communication method differs.

 ## Features

 - Automatically syncs Solis inverter charging windows with Octopus Energy Intelligent dispatch periods